Invited Courses & Lectures

 Constructing Ethnographic Narratives: Video editing as an analytic tool for generating and exploring new ideas.

-Ethics: Sharing vulnerabilities in filmmaking for fieldwork and negotiating committees and legalities.
+Ethics & Engagement: Sharing vulnerabilities in filmmaking for fieldwork and negotiating committees and legalities.

 From Nanook of The North to Clouds Over Sidra: A history of ethnographic practice in documentary filmmaking.